MileHacker Logo

 • Dishes: Look for stir-fried vegetables, tofu dishes, and mushroom dishes.

-• Many dishes may contain hidden animal products like chicken broth or oyster sauce.
+• Many dishes may contain hidden items of animal origin like chicken broth or oyster sauce.

 Halal & Kosher Availability